Epoxy Flooring Facts You Must Know & What To Avoid For The Best Results

 How long can an epoxy flooring system last and why don't you have Lifetime Guarantee?

 As far as how long will and epoxy coating last, it varies and is sort of the same question as how long can a car last.
 How long a car lasts depends on how may miles per year are driven and how much maintenance was done.
 Epoxy longevity depends on the quality of the epoxy used, the quality of the floor prep and the amount and type of traffic.
-A high quality 100% military grade epoxy coating with the proper military grade topcoat can last up to 20 years or more in a normal garage application before needing a refresh.
-With ArmorGarage topcoats you don't need to start all over if and when your floor needs arefresh.
-Just a quick/light sand with 120 grit of the topcoat to get it cleaned and roughed up is all you have to do prior to rolling on anew topcoat that brings the floor back to brand new.
+A high quality 100% military grade epoxy coating with the proper military grade topcoat can last up to 20 years or more in a normal garage application before needing a simple topcoat refresh.
+With ArmorGarage topcoats you don't need to start all over if and when your floor needs a refresh.
+Just a quick/light sanding with 120 grit of the topcoat to get it cleaned and roughed up is all you have to do prior to rolling on a new topcoat that brings the floor back to brand new.
+The epoxy and primer if used lasts indefinitely

-For further proof see the Case Study at the bottom of the page for an idea how long an ArmorGarage floor can last.
-Even though the floor looks in pretty bad shape it fits in perfect with the car milage analogy.
+For further proof see the Case Studies at the bottom of the page for an idea how long an ArmorGarage floor can last.
+Even though the floor looks in very bad shape compared to normal ArmorGarage epoxy floors it fits in perfect with the car milage analogy.
+You'll see a 14 year old floor with a million miles on it with no maintenance done whatsoever still in service.

 Can I paint outside the garage door and what is the benefit of the military grade topcoat?

 The Military Grade Topcoat is chemically hardened for additional strength, scratch and abrasion resistance.
-Think regular concrete on your slab versus bunker concrete. both are concrete but one much harder and stronger than the other.
+Think regular concrete on your slab versus underground bunker grade concrete.
+Both are concrete but one is ten times harder and stronger than the other.

 What is the disadvantage of garage floor coating?